jpcamara/Goson/README.md

 ## Arbitrary Servlets

-Although Ronin is the easiest, you can use the `org.jschema.rpc.RPCFilter` to publish JSchema RPC Endpoints in any Servlet environment that has a properly set up Gosu TypeSystem.
+Although Ronin is the easiest, you can use the `goson.rpc.RPCFilter` to publish JSchema RPC Endpoints in any Servlet environment that has a properly set up Gosu TypeSystem.

-`RPCFilter` takes a single config parameter, `config`, which should be the neame of a class that implements `org.jschema.rpc.RPCFilter.Config` and has a default constructor.
+`RPCFilter` takes a single config parameter, `config`, which should be the name of a class that implements `goson.rpc.RPCFilter.Config` and has a default constructor.
 This config object supplies the list of endpoints to the filter.